 The above example shows that during a decision aiding process several different versions of the cognitive artifacts are established.
-However, such different versions are strongly related among them since they carry essentially the same information and only small part of the model has to be revised.
+However, such different versions are strongly related among them since they carry essentially the same information and only a small part of the model has to be revised.
 The problem is: is it possible to give a formal representation of how such an evolution occurs?
 In other terms: is it possible to show how a set of alternatives or some preferential information may change while shifting from one model to another?
-For this purpose we may use argumentation theory (see [41]) as a first step in integrating decision aiding methodology and formal reasoning languages.
+For this purpose we may use argumentation theory (see [43]) as a first step in integrating decision aiding methodology and formal reasoning languages.

-It is out of the scope of the paper to describe in details how this approach works (the interested reader can see more in [63]).
-The basic idea is to enhance the reasoning capacity of the agent with a set of rules which enable him to express default preferences among models and problem formulations which can be "defeated" when exceptional situations occur, resulting in using the models which are preferred only under such exceptional circumstances.
-Under such a perspective the descriptive model of the decision aiding process turns to be useful since it allows to establish a set of possible problem formulations and evaluation models to be used in different contexts, thus preventing the necessity to re-start the modelling process each time from the beginning.
+It is out of the scope of this paper to describe in details how this approach works (the interested reader can see more in [66]).
+The basic idea is to use a set of rules which enables to express default preferences among models and problem formulations which can be "defeated" when exceptional situations occur.
+Under such a perspective the model of the decision aiding process turns to be useful since it allows to establish a set of possible problem formulations and evaluation models to be used in different contexts, thus preventing the necessity to re-start the modeling process each time from the beginning.